Cuilie/pfizer_2020Spring/README.md

 ## Run in your environment instruction

-Attention: It may need you to upgrade you Homebrew before running above shell script!
+Attention: It may need you to upgrade you Homebrew before running following shell script!

 ```
 git clone https://github.com/Cuilie/pfizer_2020Spring.git